ianarawjo/ChainForge/README.md

 Open [localhost:8000](http://localhost:8000/) in a Google Chrome browser (other browsers are currently unsupported).

-Note that you will likely need to save your OpenAI or Anthropic API keys to your local environment.
+You can set your API keys by clicking the Settings icon in the top-right corner.
+If you prefer to not worry about this everytime you open ChainForge, we recommend that save your OpenAI, Anthropic, and/or Google PaLM API keys to your local environment.
 For more details, see the [Installation Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).

 ## Example evaluation flows

-We've prepared a couple Example flows to give you a sense of what's possible with Chainforge.
+In the `examples/` folder, we've prepared a couple example flows to give you a sense of what's possible with Chainforge.
-Import them, then:
- - Run any Prompt node(s) to query the LLM(s),
- - Run any Evaluator nodes to score responses.
+Click the Import button in the top of the screen and select one.

 # Features